-Includes both implementation of items identified in the Muni Quick Build tool kit such as painting red curb, installing signs or other reversable treatments to improve transit safety and reliability and construction of spot level capital projects such as transit bulbs, new traffic signals and other travel time reliability tool kit measures in coordination with repaving, streetscape, utility or other City-generated projects.
+Includes both implementation of items identified in the Muni Quick Build tool kit such as painting red curb, installing signs or other reversable treatments to improve transit safety and reliability and construction of spot level capital projects such as transit bulbs, new traffic signals and other travel time reliability tool kit measures in coordination with repaying, streetscape, utility or other City-generated projects.

-TO077: Program: Muni Quick Build and Transit Reliability Spot Improvements
+TO077: Program: Muni Quick Build and Transit Reliability Spot Improvements in coordination with repaving, streetscape, utility or other City-generated projects.

-Includes both implementation of items identified in the Muni Quick Build tool kit such as painting red curb, installing signs or other reversable treatments to improve transit safety and reliability and construction of spot level capital projects such as transit bulbs, new traffic signals and other travel time reliability tool kit measures in coordination with repaving, streetscape, utility or other City-generated projects.
+Includes both implementation of items identified in the Muni Quick Build tool kit such as painting red curb, installing signs or other reversable treatments to improve transit safety and reliability and construction of spot level capital projects such as transit bulbs, new traffic signals and other travel time reliability tool kit measures